Blog Recovery

 Intermediates accumulate fatigue across the week rather than within a session.
 Your Tuesday lower body session is still partly bleeding into your Friday lower body session, even when you feel recovered.
 By week four or five, those overlapping recovery windows start stacking, and a deload is what gives them room to drain.

 Advanced lifters accumulate fatigue across the block.
 Heavier weights, more total volume, and tighter proximity to failure all carry longer recovery tails.
 The same training volume that would have been productive at year two is now riding closer to your maximum recoverable load.
 Cadence tightens because the gap between adaptive stimulus and overreaching stimulus narrows.
-The starting-point numbers above reflect that, but they are still starting points.
+The numbers above reflect that.
 Your signals get the final call.

 Why the calendar is not enough